guri3337890/Gurnaz_Frontend/Gurnaz_ singh_ assesment/README.md

 └── README.md
 ```

+---

 ## 🧪 Tech Stack

-- React 18
+- ⚛️ React 18
-- Tailwind CSS
+- 💨 Tailwind CSS
-- file-saver (for CSV export)
+- 📦 `file-saver` for CSV export
-- LocalStorage for session and payout rate persistence
+- 💾 localStorage for session and settings persistence

 ---

+## 📌 Notes

-Built with ❤️ for the Frontend Developer Assignment.
+Built with ❤️ as part of a **Frontend Developer Assessment**.